maread99/market_prices/docs/tutorials_docs.md

 ## Other documentation

 ### Parsing
-[parsing.md](./public/parsing.md) offers a short explanation of how `market_prices` uses pydantic to validate parameters of public method.
+[parsing.md](./public/parsing.md) offers a explanation of how the [`valimp`](https://github.com/maread99/valimp) library is used to validate and otherwise parse inputs to public functions.

 ### Typing
 [typing.md](./public/typing.md) covers: